 Recognizing the ways different groups use LinkedIn is key for your marketing strategy.
-Once you know information about your audience, and how they use social you’re able to much better understand their needs and find ways to solve their pain points.
+Once you know information about your audience and how they use social media you’re able to much better understand their needs and find ways to solve their pain points.
 In understanding your customers on LinkedIn, you’re able to customize your business model to match.

 Now that you know more than ever about your potential LinkedIn audience, take your marketing strategy to the next level by scheduling posts and managing your LinkedIn presence using Hootsuite.